canonical/ubuntu-security-guide/doc/README.md

 ##### Benchmark release metadata

-The benchmark data is built based on the metadata defined in `tools/release_metadata/`.
+Benchmark data is built according to metadata defined in `*.yaml` files within `tools/release_metadata/`.
-This folder contains `*.yaml` files describing all benchmarks which should be considered for the build, their git tags/commits in the ComplianceAsCode project, and their parent releases.
+These files describe each benchmark, its corresponding Git tags/commits in the ComplianceAsCode project, and its relationship to parent releases.

-Annotated example:
+Here is an annotated example:
 ```yaml
 general:
   benchmark_type: CIS     # type, either CIS or STIG (each type has its own file)